 This seemingly minor detail caused the insurance company to refuse to issue a title insurance policy on the condominium.
 Since the buyer would not go through with the purchase without a title insurance policy, John's son had no choice but to open an ancillary probate in Florida, convey the condominium to the ancillary estate, then get permission from the probate court to sell the condominium to the buyer.
 By so doing, the buyer was able to get title insurance and the condominium was sold.
 But, not complying with Florida Statutes in the first place resulted in additional probate fees and additional attorney's fees, and over a four-week delay in completing the sale.

 So, if you want to transfer out-of-state real property to your living trust, you need to hire an attorney who practices in the state where the real property is located.
 Local attorneys are familiar with local laws and local customs.
-If you don't know an attorney in the state where your real estate is located, try locating an LSP Attorney in that state.
-For a list of LSP Attorneys, click here.
+If you don't know an attorney in the state where your real estate is located, you may be able to find one in our directory of trust & estate attorneys.